Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-Now we produce a refinement we want by induction, starting from $i=1$: \begin{itemize} \item If $X_1\ra X_{0}$ is an \'etale morphism, then we are done for this map. \item If $X_1\ra X_0$ is a universal homeomorphism, then by the Proposition \ref{uni homeo smooth} it is an isomorphism, so we could ignore this map. \item If $X_1\ra X_{0}$ is a covering associated to a blowup, then by the Proposition \ref{ref of blowup}, the associated blowup can be refined by finitely many composition of smooth blowups.
-We let $X_1'\ra X_1$ be the disjoint union of that composition together with all of the centers.
-Then we take the base change of $X_n\ra X_1$ along $X_1'\ra X_1$ and get a new coverings $X_n\times_{X_1} X_1'\ra \cdots X_1'\ra X_0=X$, i.e.
+Now we produce a refinement we want, by doing the following operations on $f$ starting from $i=1$: \begin{itemize} \item If $X_1\ra X_{0}$ is an \'etale morphism, then we are done for this $i=1$. \item If $X_1\ra X_0$ is a universal homeomorphism, then by the Proposition \ref{uni homeo smooth} we may take the reduced subspace of $X_1$, which is isomorphic to $X_0$ and thus is smooth. \item If $X_1\ra X_{0}$ is a covering associated to a blowup, then by the Proposition \ref{ref of blowup}, the associated blowup can be refined by finitely many compositions of smooth blowups.
+We let $X_1'\ra X_1$ be the disjoint union of that refinement with all of the centers.
+Then we take the base change of $X_n\ra \cdots \ra X_1$ along $X_1'\ra X_1$ and get a new coverings $X_n\times_{X_1} X_1'\ra \cdots \ra X_1'\ra X_0=X$, i.e.